tingerrr/subpar/doc/manual.typ

 = Guide
 == Labeling
-Currently to refer to a super figure the label must be explicitly passed to `subpar` using `label: <...>`.
+Currently to refer to a super figure the label must be explicitly passed to `super` using `label: <...>`.

 == Grid Layout
-The default `subpar` function provides only the style rules to make sub figures correctly behave with respect to numbering.
+The default `super` function provides only the style rules to make sub figures correctly behave with respect to numbering.
 To arrange them in a specific layout, you can use any other Typst function, a common choice would be `grid`.

 #mantys.example[```typst
-#subpar.subpar(
+#subpar.super(
   grid(
     [#figure([a], caption: [An image]) <fig1a>],
     [#figure([b], caption: [Another image]) <fig1b>],